🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 • Conditional visibility is branching logic tied to a store's attributes.
 Retail banners can run visual audits for locations with mannequin displays versus without, or show different planogram sections per store format.
 A store with a mannequin window sees mannequin-display questions.
 A small-format kiosk without that fixture never sees them.
 One template, every format.

-• Nullify (N/A) scoring means items a store does not have count for nothing.
-Smaller-format stores do not get penalized for missing departments larger formats carry.
-The distinction from weighted scoring matters: nullify says this item does not count for this store, while weighted says this item counts more than that one.
+• Nullify (N/A) scoring means items a store doesn't have count for nothing.
+Smaller-format stores don't get penalized for missing departments larger formats carry.
+The distinction from weighted scoring matters: nullify says this item doesn't count for this store, while weighted says this item counts more than that one.

 Frequently Asked Questions